Spitfires Home Club Information Team Information Special Events Links of Interest

 Who runs the club?
 How do I get involved?

-The club has an (unpaid) elected executive which manages all issues in the club and represents the club at the OCSL and EODSA meetings.
+The club has an (unpaid) elected executive which manages all issues in the club and represents the club at the league and EODSA meetings.
 These positions are elected at the Annual General Meeting (AGM).
 Coaches, who are appointed (or found, or enlisted) by the teams, are on the executive and there are also a number of appointed positions.
 To see who's who, go to our Executive page.

 The executive and coaches are all open to input from club members and we encourage anyone with ideas or initiative to get involved.